Some frequently asked baseball questions are below with answers as well as some links to help you find more information on this website:

 See the “Where We Play” page.

-Can my child be on a team with his friends or siblings?
+Can my child be on a baseball team with his friends or siblings?

-With respect to friends participating in the Spring Program, safety, fairness and the balancing of teams will be considered first.
+With respect to friends participating in the Spring Program, safety, fairness and the balancing of baseball teams will be considered first.
 We understand that it is easier for families to carpool, so a request can be made for friends to be together.
-To access our Glebe Little League 2018 Player Placement Request Form, click here.
+To access our Glebe Little League 2021 Player Placement Request Form, click here.
 Only requests made via this form will be reviewed (i.e., requests from previous years or verbal requests, etc. will not be considered).
-View our 2018 GLL Player Placement Guidelines.
-The deadline for all requests is MIDNIGHT ON SATURDAY, APRIL 13, 2019.
+The deadline for all requests is SATURDAY, APRIL 17, 2021.

-In the Summer Competitive leagues, teams are created based on experience and ability, and for the safety of the players and to abide by Little League International rules, it is very difficult to arrange for friends or siblings to be together.
-A request can be made to the division convener at the time of registration.
+In the Summer Competitive baseball leagues, teams are created based on experience and ability, and for the safety of the players and to abide by Little League International rules.
+As a result, it is very difficult to arrange for friends or siblings to be together.
+A request can be made to the baseball division convener at the time of registration.

 In a very few, exceptional situations, players may play down a level if they are brand new to baseball or for some other safety-related reason.
 But this is allowed only rarely, and only at the discretion of the conveners and coaches, once they have evaluated the player’s strength, size and ability and assessed how it affects the overall balancing of teams.
 Again, safety is our number one priority and always takes precedence over other factors.